 Woodlice (Porcellio scaber)

-Woodlice have oval bodies and seven pairs of legs.
-They are easily recognized by their back, which is made up of seven hard individual plates.
+Woodlice have oval segmented bodies and seven pairs of legs.
+They are grey with 10-15mm long bodies and prominent antennae.
+They are also commonly called sow-bugs, slaters and pill-bugs.
+They are easily identified by their back which is made of 7 individual plates.

 Woodlice do not carry diseases or invade food products.
-They basically are scavengers on decomposing organic matter, but are reputed to be a nuisance pest if they occur indoors.
+They basically are scavengers of decomposing organic matter but are reputed to be a nuisance pest if they occur indoors.

 Woodlice can be avoided by eliminating food sources such as vegetable or debris.
 More often than not, when Woodlice enter a building, they frequently dry out and die.

 There is usually no treatment needed but if they persist you can use an insecticidal powder or a residual spray treatment around the door thresholds and other entry points.

 Do you have a Pest Control problem, need to talk to an expert?

 Contact Owl Pest Control today!